Double Tapping Investigation Report

 What is double tapping?

 Some users of Sim Pad 2 have reported that their Sim Pads are registering multiple key inputs when pressing the key once.
+If an input signal is detected multiple times, it can result in double tapping.

 The percentage of people experiencing this issue is less than 0.1% and is not considered a major issue or defect with the device.

-mechanical keyboards and use the same materials and parts that are
+Sim Pads are designed similarly to other hot-swappable mechanical keyboards and use the same materials and parts that are industry standard with other mechanical keyboards.

 Causes of double-tapping issues

 Switches that are not properly seated in the hot-swappable sockets can also cause double-tapping.
+If the contact pin on the bottom of the switch is worn out or disfigured, it can cause double tapping.

 Solution: replace the switch with another switch to test if the switch is causing double-tapping.
 If so, try seating the switch again and see if the issue persist.
 Otherwise, a replacement switch is needed.

-Dust particles in sockets
+Dust in the hot-swappable sockets

 Dust particles can cause issues with the sockets since the hot-swappable sockets are highly sensitive to disruptions.